USS Yorktown (CV-5): Battle of Midway

 Meanwhile, PBYs flying from Midway had sighted the approaching Japanese and broadcast the alarm for the American forces defending the key atoll.
 Admiral Fletcher, in tactical command, ordered Admiral Spruance's TF 16 to locate and strike the enemy carrier force.

 Yorktown's search group returned at 08:30, landing soon after the last of the six-plane CAP had left the deck.
 When the last of the Dauntlesses were recovered, the deck was hastily respotted for the launch of the ship's attack group: 17 Dauntlesses from VB-3, 12 Devastators from VT-3, and six Wildcats from "Fighting Three".
 Enterprise and Hornet, meanwhile, launched their attack groups.

 The torpedo planes from the three American carriers located the Japanese striking force, but met disaster.
 Of the 41 planes from VT-8, VT-6, and VT-3, only six returned to Enterprise and Yorktown; none made it back to Hornet.

 As a reaction to the torpedo attack the Japanese CAP had broken off their high-altitude cover for their carriers and had concentrated on the Devastators, flying "on the deck", allowing Dauntlesses from Yorktown and Enterprise to arrive unopposed.

 Virtually unopposed, Yorktown's dive-bombers attacked Sōryū, making three lethal hits with 1000 lb bombs and setting her on fire.
 Enterprise's planes, meanwhile, hit Akagi and Kaga, effectively destroying them.
 The bombs from the Dauntlesses caught all of the Japanese carriers in the midst of refueling and rearming operations, causing devastating fires and explosions.

-Three of the four Japanese carriers had been destroyed.
+Three of the four Japanese carriers had been left burning wrecks.
 The fourth, Hiryū, separated from her sisters, launched a striking force of 18 "Vals" and soon located Yorktown.

 As soon as the attackers had been picked up on Yorktown's radar at about 13:29, she discontinued fueling her CAP fighters on deck and swiftly cleared for action.
 Her returning dive bombers were moved from the landing circle to open the area for antiaircraft fire.
 The Dauntlesses were ordered aloft to form a CAP.
 An auxiliary 800 USgal gasoline tank was pushed over the carrier's fantail, eliminating one fire hazard.
 The crew drained fuel lines and closed and secured all compartments.